 Corporatization and privatization have important implications

-decision-making but not necessarily local governance or local
+but not necessarily local governance or local democracy.
+As discussed

-democracy.
-As discussed earlier, where there are local committees of parastatal organizations,
+earlier, where there are local committees of parastatal organizations,

-trends towards committees and trusts, albeit with local membership, reflect prevailing
+trends towards committees and trusts, albeit with local membership,

-managerialist approaches.
-This is the "culture of technical
+reflect prevailing managerialist approaches.
+This is the "culture

-are delegated to groups of technical experts or those with
+Decisions are delegated to groups of technical experts or those

 will not inevitably reflect wider community opinion and values.